ericasaywhat/SmoothCriminals/reports/draft_final_report.md

 ### A CrimeWorld full of punishment

 Our version of CrimeWorld as implemented according to Groff's experiment does not include punishment for committing crimes.
 When an offender decides whether to commit a crime in a node, they also consider whether there are any police agents in the node.
 If so, the offender simply does not rob anyone.
 We propose a version of CrimeWorld where offenders do get punished if they are caught committing crime.
 We hypothesize that this version of CrimeWorld will result in higher crime rates and more overall crimes committed.
 In this CrimeWorld full of punishment, we increase the motivation of offenders who commit crimes successfully and decrease the motivation of offenders who are caught while committing crimes.

+(This experiment isn't done yet, but we're going to generate some nifty figures and things for the final report when it is.)

 ## Annotated Bibliography